Oryanab/movie-ticket-app/README.md

-# Welcome To My Movie Ticket Api
+# Welcome To My Movie Ticket App

 ## Lunch the app: